Choose Your Study Destination

 • Accelerated placement (skipping a year), applicable to students with strong academic performance and English proficiency who successfully pass the school’s academic and English interview.

 3. Most New Zealand schools require international students to study at least 4 terms to ensure their NCEA graduation results are strong enough for entry into vocational colleges or universities.
 Only a few schools allow students to complete 3 terms.
-Therefore, the latest time to apply for New Zealand high school is after completing Grade 10 in Vietnam to enter Year 11 in New Zealand.
+Therefore, the latest time to apply for New Zealand high school is after completing Grade 10 in home country to enter Year 11 in New Zealand.

 4. Students under 18 years old must stay in a homestay, and some schools require students to have an approved guardian for international students under 18.